xformerfhs/MatrixTranspose/README.md

 | No BOM         | The destination has no BOM, regardless of a BOM presence in the source file. |
 | With BOM       | The destination has a BOM, regardless of a BOM presence in the source file.  |

-This is combo box is only enabled if the destination encoding supports a BOM.
+This combo box is only enabled if the destination encoding supports a BOM.

 As if this would be not complicated enough, there is a further complication: Line endings.